Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Introduction

 The influence of collective effects is two-fold.
 On one hand, the coupling of the ensemble to an external light field is collectively enhanced which can be used to strongly couple a propagating light pulse to an ensemble of many atoms in order to drive Rabi oscillations with only a few photons \cite{Paris-Mandoki2017}.
 This collective coupling also leads to a strongly enhanced emission rate and the emission becomes highly directional \cite{Scully2006,Guerin2016,Bettles2018}.
 On the other hand, coherent interactions mediated by the exchange of virtual photons between the emitters were shown to give rise to a collective Lamb shift \cite{Lehmberg1970, Manassah2009}, universal internal dynamics of the ensemble \cite{Kumlin2018} but also strongly influence the decay dynamics of single photon superradiance in three dimensions \cite{Scully2009a, Mazets2007,Svidzinsky2010}.
 Moreover, coherent interactions can be used to create quantum antennas \cite{Grankin2018}, cavities built from only two atoms \cite{Chang2012} or mirrors built from a single layer of atoms \cite{Bettles2016, Shahmoon2017, Rui2020}.
 Recently, the efficient coupling of atoms to nanophotonic structures in low dimensions \cite{Vetsch2010} has enabled the study of almost perfectly one-dimensional systems that show infinite-range interactions \cite{Solano2017} but also exotic chiral, coherent light-matter interactions which depend on the polarisation of the incoming light \cite{Lodahl2017}.
 Such wave guides have a high potential to generate non-classical states of light \cite{Mahmoodian2018, Olmos2020, Iversen2020}.

 In this paper, we consider an ensemble of two-level atoms coupled to a one-dimensional waveguide, and study the emission dynamics of a single excitation coherently shared by all emitters.
 The approach is based on the master equation for the atoms describing the coherent interaction by the exchange of virtual photons as well as the collectively enhanced emission of photons into the waveguide; the master equation is rigorously derived by integrating out the electric field.
 Within this approach, we can distinguish between a chiral waveguide, where atoms only couple to photons propagating in forward direction as well as a normal waveguide, where forward and backward propagating photons are treated equally.
 The main difference between the two cases appears in the coherent exchange interaction.
-We derive the exact dynamics of the collective single excited state in the chiral waveguide, and find that the probability of having an atomic excitation decays with an algebraic power law instead of the conventional exponential decay.
+We derive an analytic solution to the master equation describing the dynamics of the collective single excited state in the chiral waveguide, and find that the probability of having an atomic excitation decays with an algebraic power law instead of the conventional exponential decay.
 This behavior is explained by the coherent interactions, which couple the collective bright state to the many-fold of dark states; similar phenomena have been predicted recently for numerical and approximate approaches in three-dimensions \cite{Bettles2018}.
 Remarkably, we demonstrate that this characteristic algebraic behavior remains present even for the bidirectional waveguide in the limit of large particle number and extended sample size.
+This observation suggests that some characteristic properties of chiral wave guides are also accessible experimentally in bidirectional wave guides.